 Pat told me to hop in his and take it for a test drive.
 So, I did and after only a couple of minutes, I knew his Polaris did not have the vibration that mine had – that’s weird!

 After this ride, I got home and had gone online to try and find out what other people had found out about this noise and vibration – believe me, I was not the only one.

 When researching this problem, there were many different opinions about what the cause was and how to fix it… everything from rebuilding the differential with better bearings, to replacing the complete driveshaft, and or balancing and phasing the driveline assembly to a new solid carrier bearing.
 When you start putting these together it can turn into some big money.

 I chose to change out the differential fluid, hoping this would help the problem somewhat.
 My shop always uses Amsoil.
 This is a great fluid, and Amsoil is into working with the power sport vehicles.
-They have done a lot of testing and research for our UTV field.
+They have performed a lot of testing and research for our UTV Side x Side field.

 I had been putting up with the noise and vibration all summer long and knew eventually it was going to have to get fixed.
 But we had planned a 4- day vacation in October to Marysvale, Utah, and decided I could get one more trip out of my XP1000.

 Marysvale is a lot of fun because you can ride over 100 miles in a day and not hit the same trail twice.

 So, we did a lot of riding, and the longer we rode, the worse my front differential became.
 Then, all of a sudden there was a popping noise, and the UTV would start pulling to the left hard enough you better have your hands on the wheel or it could shoot off the road.
 Then, all of a sudden it would quit pulling and act normal, and then a couple of miles later it would start pulling really hard left.